hwk06023/SONATA/docs/LANGUAGES.md

 The SONATA team continuously works to improve language support through:

-1. Integration of the latest WhisperX/Whisper models as they become available
+1. Integration of the latest Whisper models as they become available
 2. Fine-tuning for specific languages and domains
 3. Expanding audio event detection capabilities across languages
 4. Improved handling of code-switching (language mixing within a single audio file)